TortugaGris/dnd-monsters/README.md

 ## Next Features
 - Search bar to search for monsters.
-- Open Dice Roller automatically when rolling for saving throws, skills and actions.
 - Hightlight proficiencies in saving throws and skills.

 ## Development